MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-loss-prevention.md

 #### Transactions (last six months)

-The **Transactions (last six months)** section of the report shows specific transactions that have occurred at the terminal during the last six months:
+The **Transactions (last six months)** section of the report shows specific transactions that have occurred at the terminal during the last six months.

 ![Data flow](media/promocode-images/lp-six-months.png)

 As the column headings for the grid show, the data in the grid includes the date of the transaction according to the receipt, the transaction ID, the staff ID, the purchase amount, the discount amount, the return amount, an indication of whether a return receipt was present, the payment method, and the category.

 If a staff member associated with a transaction is tagged as anomalous by the model, a red caution sign appears next to their staff ID in the grid.
 This caution sign identifies the staff member as a high risk.

 ## Note for existing Commerce customers